mulle-nat-stash/mulle-bootstrap/dox/settings/SETTING_KEYS.md

-`repositories`          | Repositories to clone, specify the URLs `embedded_repositories` | Repositories to embed, specify the URLs `tarballs`              | Tarballs to install (currently filesystem only)
+`repositories`          | Repositories to clone, specify the URLs `embedded_repositories` | Repositories to embed, specify the URLs `tarballs`              | Tarballs to install (currently filesystem only) `version`               | mulle-bootstrap version that was used for init `dispense_style`        | either "configuration-sdk", "configuration" or "none"

 > None of these settings are required, they are used to control the
 > **mulle_bootstrap** build processs